openzipkin/zipkin-js/packages/zipkin-instrumentation-kafkajs/README.md

   brokers: ['localhost:9092']
 }), {
     tracer, // Your zipkin tracer instance
-    remoteServiceName : 'kaka' // This should be the symbolic name of the broker, not a consumer.
+    remoteServiceName : 'kafka' // This should be the symbolic name of the broker, not a consumer.
 });

 //Use KafkaJS as usual, single message handling will use tracing